wkd48632/ST2/README.md

 ## Dictionary
 - The Great One: Universe.
 Everything whether you know it or not, whether it is decided or not.
 - The Limitation of Reality: As is.
-- The Living Pendulum: A complex system composed of similar objects.
+- A Living Pendulum: A complex system composed of similar objects.
 - The Loose Boundary: According to Zipf's Law, the point where the frequency of communication changes significantly from the observer's perspective.